reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 {{< gist reshmee011 be60dcf4e73c250aa408441423835c62 >}}

+## Difference from CSOM and PnP PowerShell/Microsoft Graph

 Compared to the PnP PowerShell cmdlets, the REST endpoint returns only the links specific to the file excluding the sharing links defined at the folder level.

 * Evidence of 1 link